Tim Clue

 Tim Clue (born 1962) is an American motivational speaker, comedian, director, and playwright, based in Chicago, Illinois.
-He is the founder of MindSlap Meetings.
+He is the co-author of the stage comedy Leaving Iowa and the founder of MindSlap Meetings and FunnyPolling, online engagement tools developed for remote and hybrid work team.

-As a professional comedian, Clue received his training at The Second City in Chicago.
-For a brief period, he hosted WGN Radio comedy show and New Year's Eve radio show with Steve Cochran.
+For a brief period, he also hosted WGN Radio comedy show and New Year's Eve radio show with Steve Cochran.

 Early life and education

-Born in 1962, Clue grew up in Rochelle, Illinois.
-He completed his bachelor's degree in communications from Bradley University in 1985.
-At Bradley, he met with Marco Benassi and later, both became part of the university speech team.
-They participated in speech tournaments and in those tournaments performed adapted poetry or short story.
-As they excelled and became important part of speech team, they were awarded with full scholarship at the university.
-For a brief period, Clue coached the college speech teams and later taught speech at the College of DuPage.
+Clue was born in 1962 and grew up in Rochelle, Illinois, a small town outside Chicago.
+He attended Bradley University, where he earned a bachelor's degree in communications in 1985.
+At Bradley, he met Marco Benassi, and the two joined the university's speech team, performing adapted poetry and short story at tournaments.
+Their success on the team earned them full scholarships.
+Clue later coached college speech teams and later taught speech at the College of DuPage.

-In 2005, he graduated with a master's in speech communication and rhetoric from the Eastern Michigan University.
+In 2005, he received a master's degree in speech communication and rhetoric from Eastern Michigan University.
+Later, he also received training at The Second City in Chicago.

 Career

-Clue started his career by writing a stand-up comedy.

-In 1992, he founded Short Story Theatre, a theater company which is focused on combing short fiction and documentary footage.
+Clue began his career writing stand-up comedy.
+In 1992, he founded Short Story Theatre, a company that combined short fiction with documentary footage.
+In 1994, its inaugural production, Greek Stories, was premiered, which used short stories by Harry Mark Petrakis.
+A second work, Other Definitions of Confinement, premiered at the National Jewish Theatre in 1993, and in 1999 Clue wrote and directed the Chicago-based sitcom pilot Tiny Pig.

-In 1994, Greek Stories was premiered.
-In the same year, he directed Bark Like a Comic along with A.J.
+Later, Clue also directed Bark Like a Comic along with A.J.
 Lentini, Bill Gorgo and Jimmy Rhodes.
-In the following year, he and Benassi worked on The Jewish Melody and Other Definitions of Confinement, adapted from the short stories written by Dmitry Stonov.

-In 1997, he worked on a show called Greek Streets with Marco Benassi.

-In 1999, he co-wrote and directed Tiny Pig with Spike Manton.

-In 2004, he worked on the Leaving Iowa with Spike Manton.
-The comedy was produced by the Purple Rose Theatre Company.
+In 1995, he and Benassi adapted The Jewish Melody.
+He returned to collaborate with Benassi in 1997 on Greek Streets.

+In 2004, Clue co-authored Leaving Iowa with Spike Manton.
+The play received its world premiere at Jeff Daniels' Purple Rose Theatre Company in Chelsea, Michigan, on January 22, 2004, where it was nominated for Best New Play of 2004 by the Detroit Free Press.
+The play, a road-trip comedy about a middle-aged writer searching for a place to scatter his late father's ashes, transferred to Chicago's Royal George Theatre for a year-long run beginning in 2006 and has since been licensed for productions throughout the United States and Canada.

 Clue is co-founder of Chicago Sitcom, a production company that develops works for stage, film, and television.
 Previously, he has worked as the coach of the College of DuPage (COD) national championship speech team.